-Because of the limited extent of the cumulative setting for this resource topic, the projects listed in Table 6-3 that would be relevant to this analysis are the proposed PG&E activities at the compressor station and on adjacent properties (1A, 1B, 1D, and 1E, and 1M), the Topock Marina Improvements (7A), and the cathodic protection system (9A).
+Because of the limited extent of the cumulative setting for this resource topic, the projects listed in Table 6-3 that would be relevant to this analysis are the proposed PG&E activities at the compressor station and on adjacent properties (1A, 1B, 1D, 1E, and 1M) and the cathodic protection system (9A).
 The other listed projects would not be relevant to this analysis because the activities associated with those projects would not have any connection from a cumulative perspective, with the activities associated with this project.